swiderskis/flask-crud-app/README.md

 # flask-taskmaster-webapp
-Task master CRUD web app built using [Flask](https://flask.palletsprojects.com/), built upon on [this YouTube tutorial](https://www.youtube.com/watch?v=Z1RJmh_OqeA).
-Allows users to add items a to-do list, update their descriptions, delete entries, and mark them as complete.
+A task master CRUD web app, allowing users to add items to a to-do list, update their descriptions, mark them as complete, and delete entries 📝

+Built using [Flask](https://flask.palletsprojects.com/), based upon on [this](https://www.youtube.com/watch?v=Z1RJmh_OqeA) YouTube tutorial.

 ## Installation
 These installation instructions are for Windows.
 Mac and Linux setup may differ slightly.